 The City of North Bay Village maintains four governmental fund types.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and the capital projects fund, which are the only two funds considered to be a major fund.
-All of the special revenue funds and debt service fund have been combined and are presented as non-major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the capital projects fund, and the federal forfeiture fund, which are the only three funds considered to be a major fund.
+All other special revenue funds and debt service fund have been combined and are presented as non-major funds.